simonspa/corryvreckan/src/modules/DUTAnalysis/README.md

 **Status**: Functional

 #### Description
-This algorithm associates DUT clusters to telescope tracks.
+This module associates DUT clusters to telescope tracks.

 Using the appropriate parameter settings in the configuration file, plots using power pulsing and/or Monte-Carlo truth information can be produced.